 I was really worried that the mist would continue to block all the views, and force us to turn back.
 As we climbed through the trees, the clouds were pretty thick on this side of the mountain.
 However as we walked up, the clouds finally started to clear!
 Mist be gone!!

-It was a pretty steep, but so, so pretty whenever we got to see through the clouds.
+It was a pretty steep, but spectacular whenever we got to see through the clouds.

 Once we made it up to the ridge it was really clear.
 We got to meet all the cows who live up in the clouds, and get ready for the final climb up to the rock-covered summit.